Mother is playing with her little baby on the bed, baby is just getting teeth in

 dad and mom cuddling newborn baby

-A Healthy Baby Diet Helps Your Baby’s Brain
+How Diet and Sleep Help Your Baby’s Brain

 One of the most important ways you can boost your child’s brain development is to make them feel safe and loved.
-“I consoled them and held them whenever they were upset.” says Angela Leaver, mom and early childhood education teacher.
+“I consoled them and held them whenever they were upset,” says Angela Leaver, mom and early childhood education teacher.
 “I think this helps them form a healthy attachment to their parents.
-Social-emotional health is super important.”.
-You can not “spoil” a baby by holding them too much.
-Physical touch is vital in showing your children that they are loved and safe and helps your baby’s brain grow and develop.
-Learn to recognize your baby’s cries with these parenting tips.
+Social-emotional health is super important.”

 Be A Role Model for Your Baby